tz2614/md5checksum/README.md

 20>estimate of program run time: ###
 ```

-After the program is complete, a summary table of all md5s in the original and backup runfolders is created in your working directory called "md5_table.html".
+After the program is complete, a summary table of all md5s in the original and backup runfolders is created in your working directory, called "md5_table.html".
 An example of this can be seen here

 runfolder1/ and runfolder2/